mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 On Request to the Token Endpoint the `grant_type` value MUST be `authorization_code` inline with the Authorization Code Flow and the `code` value included as a parameter.

-The Reponse from the Token Endpoint MUST include the Credential in the form of an object with `type` and `value` containing the Credential.
+The Reponse from the Token Endpoint MUST include the Credential in the form of an object with `format` and `value` containing the Credential.

 Non-normative example
 ```